 During Georgia Ag Week, each day features a new theme.
 You can participate through social media by sharing your photos and using the hashtags for each day.
-Check out our blog [ADD HYPERLINK] about Georgia Ag Week to see what you can do each day.
+Check out our blog about Georgia Ag Week to see what you can do each day.
 And, don't forget to use the hashtags for each day!

 Through our coloring pages, you can join in on the celebration!
 Check out this month's coloring pages on dairy products and Georgia's top five commodities.

 There is nothing better than a fresh glass of milk.
 If you love ice cream, yogurt, or cheese, you can thank Georgia's dairy industry for allowing us to enjoy those decadent treats.

 Did you know that Georgia is home to over 82,000 dairy cows?
 A typical Georgia dairy farm has a herd of 530 dairy cows.
 That's a lot of cows!

 In 2019, Georgia's dairy industry had a farm gate value of $306 million.